Byron/gitoxide/README.md

    * use Rust's type system to make misuse impossible
  * **be the best performing implementation**
    * use Rust's type system to optimize for work not done without being hard to use
-   * use multiple cores when available
-   * make it easy to control concurrency and parallelism
+   * make use of parallelism from the get go
  * **assure on-disk consistency**
    * assure reads never interfere with concurrent writes
    * assure multiple concurrent writes don't cause trouble